Non-Hermitian semi-Dirac semi-metals: Introduction

 An intriguing and unusual type of semimetal is one which has a linear dispersion along one momentum direction and a quadratic dispersion along another.
 Systems with such peculiar dispersions have been termed semi-Dirac semimetals.
 A number of candidate hosts have been proposed.
 These include honeycomb and square lattices under a magnetic field~\cite{dietl2008new,delplace2010semi}, transition metal oxide heterostructures~\cite{pardo2009half}, as well as photonic crystals~\cite{wu2014semi}.
 Several interesting properties of semi-Dirac semimetals, which are distinct from other semimetals, have also been subsequently revealed~\cite{banerjee2009tight,banerjee2012phenomenology,narayan2015,saha2016photoinduced}.

 In this paper, we introduce the generalization of semi-Dirac semimetals to the non-Hermitian case.
 We present both continuum and lattice models of non-Hermitian semi-Dirac semimetals in the presence of gain and loss terms, and show that a new topological phase arises on introducing such a non-Hermitian term.
 We use analytical as well as numerical calculations to illustrate the topological features of the non-Hermitian semi-Dirac system.
 Employing two different topological invariants, namely vorticity and winding number, we map out the phase diagram of the system.
-Using computations under open boundary conditions, we examine the bulk-boundary correspondence in this system.
+Using computations under open boundary conditions, we examine the bulk-boundary correspondence and reveal the absence of non-Hermitian skin effect in one class of semi-Dirac models.
+We also show that in other classes of models with asymmetric hopping, the non-Hermitian skin effect is present.
 Our hope is that these findings will motivate future theoretical and experimental investigations of non-Hermitian semi-Dirac systems.